Sage Blackberry Margarita Granita Recipe

 What is a Margarita Granita?

+A margarita granita is a type of frozen margarita.
+Yet, it has a frozen slushy texture similar to shaved ice.
+When you order your usual margarita cocktail and if it tastes too weak or too strong, dilution is often to blame.
 Dilution can also mess with the temperature of the drink, which will throw the sweet-sour balance off as well.
 (We taste sweetness more strongly at warmer temperatures).

 So basically, dilution is often the culprit in a bad drink.
 In this granita, dilution is completely controlled.
 So it tastes the same — amazing — every time.
+And because of its snow cone like texture, it’s common to have a granita with a spoon.
+When we’re craving the ultimate margarita, this is what we crave.
+If you love a good marg (shaken OR blended), you really need to try this Blackberry Sage Margarita Granita!

-Sage pairs incredibly well with tequila, and tart, juicy blackberries add depth to lime.
+- Fresh sage leaves — Sage pairs incredibly well with tequila, and tart, juicy blackberries add depth to lime.

 Recipe Notes and Tips

-You can sub different liquors, fruits, and herbs into this recipe if you keep the proportions generally the same!
+- Experiment: You can sub different liquors, fruits, and herbs into this recipe if you keep the proportions generally the same!
 A super easy swap is rum for the tequila, which makes a daiquiri granita.

+- How long will a margarita granita keep?
 A margarita granita is best when eaten within 2 days.
 If it becomes too hard and dry in the freezer, let it stand at room temperature for 5 minutes and fluff with a fork before serving.

 More Easy Margarita Recipes

-I’ll be making these all summer long for barbecues and porch parties — it’s easy to double or triple the recipe for a crowd, plus you can make it ahead of time and serve everyone at once!
+We’ll be making these all summer long for barbecues and porch parties.
+It’s easy to double or triple the recipe for a crowd, plus you can make it ahead of time and serve everyone at once!
+How fun would margarita granitas be for a Cinco de Mayo celebration?

-Blackberry Sage Margarita Granita Recipe
+Sage Blackberry Margarita Granita Recipe

 Equipment